estevaofon/GPT-README-maker/README.md

-## About
+## :space_invader: About

-This code creates a command-line interface tool to generate a README file for a Python codebase.
-It does this by summarizing the input code using OpenAI's GPT-3 API, extracting necessary libraries from the code, and inferring usage instructions using another API endpoint.
-It then generates a README file with the summarized code, library requirements, usage instructions, and a contribution message.
+This is a Python script that generates a README file for a given Python code file.

+It does this by first summarizing the code using OpenAI's GPT-3 language model.
+It then reads in any dependencies required by the code, either from a `requirements.txt` file or by parsing the `import` statements in the code.

+The script then uses OpenAI's API to infer how the code should be run in the terminal and adds this to the README.
+It also checks if any environment variables are used in the code, and if so, adds them to the README.

+Finally, the script generates the README file and saves it to disk.
+The user can then share the code and the generated README with others.

-## Requirements
+## :wrench: Requirements

 To install the necessary dependencies, run the following command:

 ```bash
 pip install -r requirements.txt
 ```
+## :rocket: OpenAI API

+This application uses the OpenAI API.
+You will need to obtain an API key from the [OpenAI website](https://openai.com/), and add it to your environment variables or a .env file in the project root with the key `OPENAI_API_KEY`.

+## :shipit: Environment Variables

+This application uses the following environment variables, which need to be added to a .env file in the project root:

+- OPENAI_API_KEY

-## Usage
+## :runner:  Usage

-python <name of the file>.py <file_path>
+python main.py <file_path>

-## Contribuition
+## :raising_hand: Contribution

 All contributions are welcome!
 Please open an issue or submit a pull request.